samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

 <br>

-After playing about with the **Joint Space**, maybe you're thinking "oh, that's not so bad", or maybe you had to take lots of tries to get it to touch the box.
+After playing about with the **Joint Space**, maybe you're thinking "oh, that's not so bad", or maybe you had to take lots of tries to get it to touch the flower.
 Now just imagine if you had a robot with *lots more joints*!
 Like *twenty*.
 What about robots like these?

 ![Complexrobots](images/complexrobots.png)
 *Images Copyright [Acrome Robotics](https://acrome.net/)*